-Individual Grants Potential Realizable Value at Assumed Annual Number of Securities Underlying Percent of Total Options Exercise Funination Rates of Sha Price Appreciati Option Term Name Options Granted (1) Granted in Fiscal 2005 Price Per Share (2) Expiration Date 5% 10%

-Robert S. Keane 700,000 17.31% \$ 12.33 5/31/2015 \$ 2,771,262 \$ 9,525,197 Paul C. Flanagan 350,000 8.66% 12.33 5/31/2015 1,385,631 4,762,599 Janet F. Holian 350,000 8.66% 12.33 5/31/2015 1,385,631 4,762,599 Alexander Schowtka 350,000 8.66% 12.33 5/31/2015 1,385,631 4,762,599
+Individual Grants Potential Realizable Value at Assumed Annual Number of Securities Underlying Percent of Total Options Exercise Foreignations Price A tes of Share Appreciation for tion Term (3) Name Options Granted (1) Granted in Fiscal 2005 Price Per Share (2) Expiration Date 5% 10% - Robert S. Keane 700,000 17.31% \$ 12.33 5/31/2015 \$ \$ Paul C. Flanagan 350,000 8.66% 12.33 5/31/2015 Janet F. Holian 350,000 8.66% 12.33 5/31/2015 Alexander Schowtka 350,000 8.66% 12.33 5/31/2015

-- (1) Share options granted to our executive officers vest as to 25% on May 1, 2006 and in equal installments of 6.25% at the end of each three-month period thereafter. - (2) The exercise price per share was determined to be equal to or higher than the fair market value of our common shares as valued by our board of directors on the date of grant. - (3) Amounts reported in these columns represent amounts that may be realized upon exercise of the share options immediately prior to the expiration of their term assuming the specified compounded rates of appreciation (5% and 10%) on our common shares over the term of the share options, net of exercise price.
+(1) Share options granted to our executive officers vest as to 25% on May 1, 2006 and in equal installments of 6.25% at the end of each three-month period thereafter.

+(2) The exercise price per share was determined to be equal to or higher than the fair market value of our common shares as valued by our board of directors on the date of grant.

+(3) Amounts reported in these columns represent amounts that may be realized upon exercise of the share options immediately prior to the expiration of their term assuming the specified compounded rates of appreciation (5% and 10%) on our common shares over the term of the share options, net of exercise price.
 In accordance with SEC rules and regulations, these amounts have been determined by multiplying the aggregate number of common shares underlying options by the difference between the midpoint of the range set forth on the cover of this prospectus and the exercise price for those common shares.
 Actual gains, if any, on share option exercises and common share holdings are dependent on the timing of the exercise and the future performance of our common shares.